Anna María Nápoles, Ph.D., M.P.H.

 Nápoles AM, Stewart AL. Transcreation: an implementation science framework for community-engaged behavioral interventions to reduce health disparities.
 BMC Health Serv Res.
 2018;18(1):710.

 Nápoles AM, Santoyo-Olsson J, Chacón L, Stewart AL, Dixit N, Ortiz C. Feasibility of a Mobile Phone App and Telephone Coaching Survivorship Care Planning Program Among Spanish-Speaking Breast Cancer Survivors.
 JMIR Cancer.
 2019;5(2):e13543.

 Valdez A, Napoles AM, Stewart SL, Garza A. A Randomized Controlled Trial of a Cervical Cancer Education Intervention for Latinas Delivered Through Interactive, Multimedia Kiosks.
 J Cancer Educ.
 2018;33(1):222-230.

-Sternberg RM, Nápoles AM, Gregorich S, Stewart AL. Mentes Positivas en Acción: Feasibility Study of a Promotor-Delivered Cognitive Behavioral Stress Management Program for Low-Income Spanish-Speaking Latinas.
+Sternberg RM, Stewart AL, Nápoles AM.
+Mentes Positivas en Acción: A Randomized Feasibility Study of a Promotor-Delivered Cognitive Behavioral Stress Management Program for Low-Income Spanish-Speaking Latinos.
 Health Equity.
-2019;3(1):155-161.
+2021;5(1):218-226.

 Related Scientific Focus Areas